If you’re looking to travel, you’re going to need a way to hold all your stuff, and backpacks are one of the best options out there.

 But with so many makes and models, it can be hard to sift through the options and make a choice.
 Which is why we’ve written this guide to help you make the best choice.

-Best Large Backpacks in 2020
+Best Large Backpacks

 Osprey Atmos AG65

 Travelling or trekking for the whole day takes it toll, especially when you’re laden down with gear.
 Which is why our top pick is designed to take the load off.
 It’s designed around smart anti-gravity suspension tech that spreads the load across your body, so you feel like you’re carrying far less than you actually are.

 Minimalist but stylish, the Atmos AG65 is built around an adjustable harness and hip belt that helps the pack wrap around your body, hugging to your contours so it doesn’t bounce around.

 There’s massive amounts of storage, with front stretch mesh pockets to store quick access gear like rain-proofs, web attachment points, a hydration sleeve that holds up to a 3 liter reservoir, sleeping bag straps, a trekking pole attachment, basically anything you might need.

 Made from highly ventilated, incredibly comfortable material, it comes in 3 sizes that can be fit to you, with the medium size holding up to 50lbs of gear.
 Just use Osprey’s own bespoke sizing chart to find out what fit you need.

 If you want the best large hiking backpack on the market, that’s going to take every situation in its stride, in our opinion there is no better choice.

 Tortuga Men’s Setout

 Designed to be the biggest bag you can possibly take as a piece of carry on, the advantages of the Setout are obvious.